ZContent/ZContent_ParticleFX/README.md

 ## Examples

+Examples are written based on an 8x8 matrix, however it is programmed as a 64x64 matrix and then reduced to the lower resolution to create a smooth, anti-aliasing type effect with the animations.

 Examples can be found in the examples folder and a are a great way to see how to use the library.
 This project and documentation is under development and more examples are expected to be added in the future.

-More animation examples and project development can be found on the author's twitter account @cogliano.
+Animation videos and project status can also be found on the author's twitter account @cogliano.